 The South Pole is cold and bleak and tremendous and bright, with rippling crusty snowdrift formations, a stark blue sky, and few clouds.
-There is no landscape to speak of, no dirt or mountains or anything to look at really, just a vast amount of ice and man-made buildings.
+There is no landscape to speak of, no dirt or mountains or anything to look at really.
+Just a vast amount of ice and man-made buildings.
 The sun is up 24 hours a day, rotating in the sky, and the wind always blows in the same direction.
-Some days are brilliant and lovely, and some days the wind blows so hard that the sun is obscured by a heavy mist of ice crystals and you can’t have any exposed skin because it just hurts too much.
+Some days are brilliant and lovely.
+Others, the wind blows so hard that the sun is obscured by a heavy mist of ice crystals.
+On those days, you can’t have any exposed skin because it just hurts too much.

 There are telescopes that take measurements of the cosmic microwave background to learn about the universe and the big bang, a neutrino detector that is encompassed in a cubic kilometer of ice, a NOAA laboratory that does research on the cleanest air in the world, and a hydroponic growth chamber that is similar to the Lunar Greenhouse prototype.

-For fun, there are lots of different sports (soccer, outdoor kickball, ultimate frisbee, cross-county skiing), dance parties, language classes, photography seminars, movie nights, open mic performances, and pub trivia in the galley.
-There’s a music room and a craft room, a gym, a library, and you can hang out in the greenhouse and get a dose of humidity.
-Every Sunday evening there is a science lecture for the community hosted by a different project – sometimes by the people who spend the whole season at South Pole, and sometimes by visiting scientists who are just there for a short time.
+For fun, there are lots of different sports, like soccer, outdoor kickball, ultimate frisbee, and cross-country skiing.
+We also have dance parties, language classes, photography seminars, movie nights, open mic performances, and pub trivia in the galley.
+There’s a music room, a craft room, a gym, a library.
+You can also hang out in the greenhouse to get a dose of humidity.
+Every Sunday evening there’s a science lecture for the community hosted by a different project.
+Sometimes these were by the people who spend the whole season at South Pole, other times by visiting scientists.

 Everyone always asks, “what do you do?
-Don’t you get bored?” but really there are so many activities happening that you could never make it to all of them.
-Still, it can get pretty lonely sometimes.
+Don’t you get bored?”.
+But really there are so many activities happening that you could never make it to all of them.
+Still, working in Antarctica can get pretty lonely sometimes.
 You have to make an effort to spend quality time with other people.